Jewel025/-On-Chain-Tournament-Prize-Vault--Gaming---eSports-/README.md

 3. Players register using `register-player`
 4. Community members can stake tokens
 5. Owner declares winner and prizes are distributed automatically
+6. Owner can cancel tournaments if needed and refund stakes

 ## Development